 GPS navigation systems do sometimes include speed limit warnings and some ‘know’ where the speed cameras are located – but beware – camera positions can change and new speed cameras are being added all the time.
 Keeping to the speed limits should keep you out of trouble fine-wise.

-One some Italian motorways, a relatively new system is operating.
-This system is known as ‘Tutor‘ and what it does is track your average speed over various tracts of Italian highways.
+One some Italian motorways, the ‘Tutor‘ is operating and what it does is track your average speed over various tracts of Italian highways.
 The system, which has been in place since 2005, has, apparently, so far been located in accident black spots.

 Although I have had a look at the Italian police site sections on the Tutor system, it is not clear just what the consequences are of exceeding what is considered to be the correct average speed for a Tutor monitored tract of highway.

-However, it is likely that either drivers exceeding average speeds will receive a fine, or that these drivers will find a police patrol car will suddenly appear on their tails.
+However, it is likely that drivers exceeding average speeds will receive a fine, or that speeding drivers will find a police patrol car on their tails.
 Note that the Italian police do use unmarked cars too, so slowing down may not help.
-And it is worth bearing in mind that the consequences of infuriating the Tutor system may not be known until a traffic violation notification drops silently through your letterbox, and such notifications can be, and are, sent to all corners of the world, most often by registered mail.
+And it is worth bearing in mind that the consequences of infuriating the Tutor system may not be known until a traffic violation notification drops silently through your letterbox, and such notifications are sent to all corners of the world, most often by registered mail.